-Military Student Services is located in Harris Hall on the Monroe Park Campus.
-Detailed information about eligibility for the programs listed below is available on the Military Student Services website.
-You also may contact the office to obtain printed material.
+Veteran’s certification for VCU is completed within the Military Student Services office located in Grace E. Harris Hall on the Monroe Park Campus.
+Detailed information about eligibility for Veterans Affairs programs is available on the Military Student Services website.

 Military Student Services